Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing: Conclusion

 \begin{acks}

-This work was partly supported by JST Moonshot R\&D Grant Numbers JPMJMS2061, JPMJMS2067, and JPMJMS226C; JST CREST Grant Numbers JPMJCR23I4 and JPMJCR24I4; MEXT Q-LEAP Grant Numbers JPMXS0120319794 and JPMXS0118068682; and JSPS KAKENHI Grant Numbers JP22H05000, JP24K02915, JP25K03094, and JP25K21176; and RIKEN Special Postdoctoral Researcher Program.
-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Accelerated Research in Quantum Computing under Award Number DE-SC0025633.
+This work was partly supported by the Feasibility Study on the Future HPCI, JST Moonshot R\&D Grant Numbers JPMJMS2061, JPMJMS2067, and JPMJMS226C; JST CREST Grant Numbers JPMJCR23I4 and JPMJCR24I4; MEXT Q-LEAP Grant Numbers JPMXS0120319794 and JPMXS0118068682; and JSPS KAKENHI Grant Numbers JP22H05000, JP24K02915, JP25K03094, and JP25K21176; and RIKEN Special Postdoctoral Researcher Program.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Accelerated Research in Quantum Computing under Award Number DE-SC0025633. \end{acks}